NubPaws/KNearestNeighbors/README.md

 To make the algorithm a bit faster all distances relative to the vector that is given into the function are pre-calculated and stored in a vector.
 Every swap in the dataset is followed by a swap in the distances' vector.
 The distances' vector is pretty big, therefore it is a must to pass it around as a reference to save on copying time.

 ## Small Code Refactoring
-Some functions (such as the function that checks if a string is double convertable and int convertable) were moved into seperate namespaces.
-In the future, if they will fit as part of a class they will be moved to be part of a class, otherwise, they'll stay in a seperate namespace - as to seperate their logic.
+Some functions (such as the function that checks if a string is double convertable and int convertable) were moved into separate namespaces.
+In the future, if they will fit as part of a class they will be moved to be part of a class, otherwise, they'll stay in a separate namespace - as to separate their logic.

-We have also added a `Types.h` file that for now only has two declartion/using definitions as thise were used quite a lot (and we wanted to save some time typing/abstract a bit of the implementation).
+We have also added a `Types.h` file that for now only has two declaration/using definitions as these were used quite a lot (and we wanted to save some time typing/abstract a bit of the implementation).
 In the future, we might give different names to types and even integral int types to make the code a bit more readable.

 ## Makefile && Folder Structure Change
-All files were moved into seperate folders to make their seperation a bit more logical.
+All files were moved into separate folders to make their separation a bit more logical.
 This has also made the need for a Makefile to be much more important.
 A Makefile was made and made to work with the multiple nested folders.
 For the Makefile construction we have followed the Makefile example [in this link](https://riptutorial.com/makefile/example/21376/building-from-different-source-folders-to-different-target-folders).
 There have been a few changes (regarding running the code on the Windows OS or running it on the Unix OS).

 Regarding the Makefile, the code compiles using the C++11 standard.
 The Makefile is also simple to edit as if we were to add a new folder we only need to change the `DIRS` variable to add the new folder - adding new files does not require changes to the Makefile at all..
 The Makefile also listens to changes not only in the `.cpp` files but also in their corresponding `.h` files.